PaymentHighway/paymenthighway-java-lib/README.md

         field.getName();
         field.getValue();
     }

+_MobilePay payment is to be committed as any other Form Payment_

 Each method returns a FormContainer object which provides required hidden fields for the HTML form to make a successful transaction to Form API.
 The builder will generate a request id, timestamp, and secure signature for the transactions, which are included in the FormContainer fields.